EtienneCmb/tensorpac/docs/source/api.rst

 * :ref:`pltsave` : save the figure

-plotting method that rely on Matplotlib.
+plotting method that relies on Matplotlib.
 This script is also present in the `example <https://github.com/EtienneCmb/tensorpac/blob/master/examples/9_PlayWithColors.py>`_ folder.

 .. _pltpac: